eslint/eslint/docs/about/index.md

 * Is standalone
 * Can be able to be turned off or on (nothing can be deemed "too important to turn off")
 * Can be set to be a warning or error individually
-* Is turned on by providing a non-zero number and off by providing zero

 Additionally: